 To guarantee you have enough to live comfortably, you must be realistic about your budget.
 Set a plan and stick to it, says Dr. Tuyo.
 “Life can manifest additional costs without warning, but the important thing is to keep making progress towards your goals despite any obstacles along the way.”

 Cut your expenses

-Start by looking at your subscriptions to see if any can be culled, and be honest with yourself – when was the last time you went to the gym?
-Do you really need all those streaming services?
-Are those magazine subscriptions really worth it?
-Try to limit your luxuries and see if you can cut back on your monthly grocery bills, too, and when it's time to renew your various insurances, always shop around to see if you can get a cheaper rate.
+Start by looking at your subscriptions to see if any can be cut, and be honest with yourself.
+When was the last time you went to the gym?
+Do you really need every streaming service on the market?
+Are those magazine subscriptions worth it?
+Try to limit your luxuries, save money on your groceries, downgrade phone plans, and when it's time to renew your various insurances, always shop around to find a cheaper rate.

-You could even step it up a notch by saving as if you were already in your new home – if your future housing costs are likely to be higher than your current rental outgoings, put the difference straight into your savings.
-Not only will you be saving more towards your home, but you'll be getting used to the extra expenditure that can come with it.
+You could even step it up a notch by saving as if you were already in your new home.
+If your future housing costs are likely to be higher than your current rental outgoings, put the difference straight into savings.
+Not only will you be saving more for your home, but you'll be getting used to the extra expenditure that can come with it.